 10. Lothric, Younger Prince

-There’s no other boss fight that gets my adrenaline pumping as this one does.
-Just when you think you’ve beaten Lorian, Prince Lothric resurrects him while providing extra magic attacks.
-At this point, you have to dodge all of Lorian’s initial attacks and a barrage of magic from Lothric.
+No other boss fight in Dark Souls 3 gets your adrenaline pumping as this one does.
+When you think you’ve beaten Lorian, Prince Lothric resurrects him while providing extra magic attacks.
+You must dodge all of Lorian’s initial attacks and a barrage of magic from Lothric.

 Difficulty: 7.5 out of 10

 9. Champion Gundyr

 When I stumbled upon this optional boss, I thought, “Huh, I already best this guy once before, so this is gonna be easy.”
 I was dead wrong about that.
 Champion Gundyr is a boss who will constantly force you to move and dodge.
 He makes you feel like there’s no rest, especially when he charges at you while you’re drinking Estus.

 He also does some pretty crazy combos that deal some heavy damage.
 One combo that always seems to get me is that he’ll throw you in the air, and they quickly spin around and kick you.

 He was a pretty easy boss regarding how many times I died, but he made it extremely difficult to avoid taking damage.
 I feel bad for characters with heavy weapons because he barely gives you time to hit him.
 Your dodging and blocking stills must be on point, or you’ll get stuck in one of his vicious attacks.

 He can be poise broken, but that does not allow him to perform a riposte.
 However, he is weak to Strike Damage, Lightning Damage, Frostbite, and Bleed.
 He can be riposted if you can parry him.